 - At the conclusion of the agency’s work with the family.

-- Notifies the school principal, or any assistant principal or guidance counselor of the school in which the child is enrolled and the school district director of pupil personnel verbally and via e-mail or facsimile, when custody of a child is granted to the cabinet through an emergency, temporary or permanent court order placed in out of home care (OOHC):
+- Notifies the principal or any assistant principal of the school in which the child is enrolled and the school district director of pupil personnel verbally and via e-mail or facsimile, when custody of a child is granted to the cabinet through an emergency, temporary or permanent court order:

 - on the day a court order is entered; and